aryanjassal/chroma/README.md

 local lib = require "chroma.builtins.lib"

 --[[
-  These options control the behaviour of theme generation.
+  These options control the behavior of theme generation.
 Know what you are doing before chaging any option here, as you most likely don't want to be changing anything here.
 ]]